BensonTZH/ICT2215-Mobile-Security-Project/README.md

-# ICT2215 Mobile Security Project — TeacherApp Malware Demo
+# ICT2215 Mobile Security Project — TeacherApp

 ## Overview

 This project is a controlled academic demonstration of Android malware techniques, developed for ICT2215 Mobile Security at SIT.
 The app is disguised as a legitimate teacher-student platform ("TeacherApp") and demonstrates a range of real-world attack vectors on a controlled lab device.

-> **For academic and security research use only.
-Do not deploy on any device without explicit consent from the device owner.**

 ---